rust-lang/rfcs/text/0000-unicode-idents.md

 Examples of invalid identifiers are:

 * Keywords: `impl`, `fn`, `_` (underscore), ...
-* Identifiers starting with numbers or "non letters": `42_the_answer`, `third√of7`, `◆◆◆`, ...
+* Identifiers starting with numbers or containing "non letters": `42_the_answer`, `third√of7`, `◆◆◆`, ...
 * Emojis: 🙂, 🦀, 💩, ...

-Similar Unicode identifiers are normalized: `a1` and `a₁` refer to the same variable.
+Similar Unicode identifiers are normalized: `a1` and `a₁` (a&lt;subscript 1&gt;) refer to the same variable.
 This also applies to accented characters which can be represented in different ways.

 To disallow any Unicode identifiers in a project (for example to ease collaboration or for security reasons) limiting the accepted identifiers to ASCII add this lint to the `lib.rs` or `main.rs` file of your project: